sezeralaca/CloudApp/README.md

 5. Paste it to "android/app"
 6. run "flutter pub get"
 7. Everything is good to go!
+Or just install the APK file and you are good to go!

 <p align="right">(<a href="#top">back to top</a>)</p>